bobykhani/kafka_twitter/README.md

 ````

 ## Connecting to database
-After running the docker-compose command you also can directly to the docker container database and reach to the data\
+After running the docker-compose command you also can directly connect to the docker container database and reach to data

 localhost:5435\
 maindb = postgres\
 username = postgresuser\